Some buildings with fire damage.

 City of Los Angeles Emergency Management Department

-Website: emergency.lacity.org
+Website: emergency.lacity.gov

 The Emergency Operations Organization centralizes the direction and control of the planning, coordination and management of disaster preparedness, mitigation, response and recovery.